History of AEK Athens F.C.: 2020–21 season

-2020–21 season, part II

-The Italian was replaced with the old acquaintance, Manolo Jiménez in his fourth spell at AEK.
-The aftermath of the winter transfer period was the departure of Livaja, after his mutual contract termination.
-At the start the Spaniard seemed to improve the competitive performance, but yet again the team collapsed.
-In the cup, after two expected but not easy qualifications against Apollon Smyrnis and Volos, but faced another elimination from PAOK in the semi-finals.
+In the Cup, after two expected but not easy qualifications against Apollon Smyrnis and Volos, they faced another elimination by PAOK in the semi-finals.
 The regular season ended with the team struggling to finish third.

-The collapse of the team resulted in AEK facing embarrassing defeats in the play-offs, which brought them close to a disastrous fifth-place finish, which meant the absence from the European competitions.
-Eventually, an away 0–1 win against Panathniakos secured the fourth position for the yellow-blacks.
+The collapse of the team resulted in AEK facing embarrassing defeats in the play-offs, which brought them close to the absence from the European competitions, but an away win against Panathinaikos secured a fourth-place finish.